-In April 1990, a few days after that Parents' Day celebration, my husband and I, with our eldest son Hyo Jin, arrived in Moscow.
+In April 1990, a few days after that Parents' Day celebration, my husband and I, with our eldest son Hyo-jin, arrived in Moscow.
 The venue was the 11th World Media Conference and the 1st Summit Council for World Peace, sponsored by the World Media Association and the Association for the Unity of Latin America (AULA).
 During the conference, President Mikhail Gorbachev invited the participating world leaders to the Kremlin Palace.
 I was the only woman included on the invitation list and was treated very graciously.
 My husband and I awarded President Gorbachev the Grand Cross Medal for Freedom and Unification, which was presented by Ambassador Jose Maria Chaves, Chairman of AULA.
 We held President Gorbachev's hand and offered a simple benediction: "God bless you, Mr. President."

-April 11, 1990 : Father and Mother Moon with President Mikhail Gorbachev office of the president of the Soviet Union, the epicenter of the ideology-driven atheist state.
+Of course, it was absolutely unacceptable under the communist regime to pray for God's blessing in the office of the president of the Soviet Union, the epicenter of the ideology-driven atheist state.
 Nonetheless, President Gorbachev was warm with us and struck a friendly tone in our chat after the prayer.
 "Mrs. Hak Ja Han Moon," he remarked, "I do like your traditional Korean dress.
 It looks beautiful on you."